 - Space and capacity.
 Again, for a small bathroom, a wall-mounted rack towel warmer, or even two of them, is the best option for saving space and money.
 However, if you have a more spacious bathroom, or you’re purchasing it for business uses, you can invest in one or more big cabinet warmers.
 For personal use, if you have a small family (3 members or under), one rail warmer will be enough to hand all your towels.
 For families bigger than that, 2 rails would be more reasonable, unless you want to stake towels on top of each other, which kind of ruins the purpose of having them all nice and dry.
 For beauty and hair salons, as well as spas, you will need a small cabinet warmer, which can fit as many face cloths and small towels as possible.
 For a gym or spa salon which offers full-body procedures, go for one that can easily fit at least a couple of oversized towels.

 - Whether you need accurate temperature control or not.
 Some warmers come with a temperature control, and cabinet warmers are usually more accurate and provide higher temperatures and even steam options.
 Most units come with an on/off switch, and if you think you don’t need more control than that, you’re good to go with a rail.

 - Energy consumption.
-Generally, warmers that run on electricity will consume less energy than those connected to your house’s gas heating system.
+Warmers that run on electricity will consume less energy than those connected to your house’s gas heating system.
 It also depends on the size of the unit and for how many hours a day you plan to run it.

-- Depending on your expectations for your unit’s lifespan, you might want to opt for a seller which offers some kind of warranty for their products, especially if you’re investing in a business.
+- Depending on your expectations for your unit’s lifespan, you might want to opt for a seller who offers some warranty for their products, especially if you’re investing in business.
 There’s nothing worse than buying half a dozen of towel warms for a spa, and one of the giving up on you after a couple of months.